-- Criteria for Recommendation: 1.
-A rubric based on assessment scores, grades in current courses, teacher recommendations with regard to work ethic, and scores on quizzes and tests will be utilized to appropriately place students in honors and advanced courses. - 2.
-If parents wish to have their child enrolled in a more rigorous course, the student must obtain the appropriate form from the guidance office for review and approval by the principal. - 3.
-If parents believe their son or daughter can be successful in the more rigorous level of a course, parents may petition the principal to schedule against the recommendation formulated by the rubric.
+Criteria for Recommendation: 1.
+A rubric based on assessment scores, grades in current courses, teacher recommendations with regard to work ethic, and scores on quizzes and tests will be utilized to appropriately place students in honors and advanced courses.
+2. If parents wish to have their child enrolled in a

+- 2. If parents wish to have their child enrolled in a more rigorous course, the student must obtain the appropriate form from the guidance office for review and approval by the principal. - 3.
+If parents believe their child can be successful in the more rigorous level of a course, parents may petition the principal to schedule against the recommendation formulated by the rubric.